JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 Up to date viewer jars are available in the dist directory.

+**1.9.3**
+UX:
+- Updated to latest version of cornerstoneTools.
+  - Freehand spacing is based on image resolution, not canvas size/zoom.
+  - Freehand sculpter is more effecient and clever.
+The max size is adapted and it only adds new points where they are needed to alter the geometry.
+- When clicking on 'draw' or 'paint' for the first time on a new scan, the dialog for metadata input appears immediately, as opposed to requiring a click first.

 **1.9.2**
--- Improved select -> drag UX of the freehand sculpter.
+- Improved select -> drag UX of the freehand sculpter.
--- Fix edge case of erroneous "export failed" message when the export actually succeeded.
+- Fix edge case of erroneous "export failed" message when the export actually succeeded.
--- Fixed ctrl + click which broken in cornerstoneTools V3 (also pushed back to the cTools repo).
+- Fixed ctrl + click which broken in cornerstoneTools V3 (also pushed back to the cTools repo).

 **1.9.1**
 Temporary Feature: